Assessment & Results

 The first program of work focused on special purpose car seats, whilst further research into modified car seats and harnesses/vests is being undertaken.

-A total of 54 crash tests and assessments have been completed, involving fifteen special purpose car seats.
-This work was undertaken between June 2021 and August 2022.
+To date, a total of 90 crash tests and assessments have been completed, involving 17 special purpose car seats.

 The development of the AuSAP Test and Assessment Protocol for special purpose car seats involved extensive research and investigation over nearly 12 months (2020/21).